moodyroto/grunt-handlebars-min/README.md

 ## Contributing

-Feel free to fork if you see possible improvements, or contact me directly if you want to contribute to this project (or just submit a pull request).d
+Feel free to fork if you see possible improvements, or contact me directly if you want to contribute to this project (or just submit a pull request).